aohorodnyk/aohorodnyk.com/content/post/2022-05-08-universal-time-unmarshaljson.md

 }
 ```

-Obviously, it's not full list of types, but as we already tests more complete list of cases before, we can simplify it right now.
+Obviously, it's not full list of types, but as we already tested comprehensive list of cases before, we can simplify it right now.

 We added hex seconds field, just in to see it works as well, because of the magic of `strconv.ParseInt` function.